 7. Santa Cruz de Mompox

-The last destination in northern Colombia you must add to your itinerary is Santa Cruz de Mompox, a small town known for its timeless charm and colonial beauty.
+The last destination in the Caribbean area of Colombia you must add to your itinerary is Santa Cruz de Mompox, a small town known for its timeless charm and colonial beauty.
 As you stroll through its peaceful streets lined with whitewashed buildings, you’ll feel transported back to Colombia’s past.
 Known as the “land of magical realism,” Mompox inspired Gabriel García Márquez with its unique blend of history and mystique.

 In Mompox, you can enjoy a scenic boat ride along the Magdalena River, spotting local wildlife and lush landscapes.
 This town is also famous for its intricate filigree jewelry, crafted by local artisans using techniques passed down through generations.
 Mompox offers a rare look at Colombia’s rich heritage, making it an ideal stop for history lovers and cultural explorers alike.